developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * Barcode
 * [Keystroke](../keystroke), [Intent](../intent), [IP](../IP) (Output)

-The `Barcode` feature in the Profile Manager is responsible for reading data from the device's integrated bar code scanner and supports different types of bar code readers including laser, imager and internal camera.
+The `Barcode` feature in the Profile Manager is responsible for reading data from the device's integrated barcode scanner and supports different types of barcode readers including laser, imager and internal camera.
 It also contains detailed parameters for scanner behavior as well as individual barcode symbology parameters.

 The `Intent`, `Keystroke` or `IP` feature in the Profile Manager is used to define how the output from the Barcode scanner should be handled